CDC sees low Ebola risk in passengers pulled from Dubai flight

 BOSTON Emergency crews in protective gear removed five passengers with flu-like symptoms from a commercial airliner that arrived at Boston's Logan Airport from Dubai on Monday, but U.S. health authorities said the possibility of Ebola was "exceedingly low."

 Emirates flight 237 landed at Logan around 2:30 p.m.
-EDT (1830 GMT) and emergency medical workers subsequently escorted the ill travellers off the aircraft, authorities said.
+EDT and emergency medical workers subsequently escorted the ill travelers off the aircraft, authorities said.

 "Given this, the chance that the passengers could have Ebola is thought to be exceedingly low," CDC spokeswoman Shelly Diaz said.